 Based in Walsall, Designed by Kate creates jewellery from resin, and some even feature real pressed flowers too.
 You’ll find necklaces, rings, earrings, bracelets, trinket dishes, coasters and hair clips all beautifully-crafted and located on her Etsy store.
 If flowers aren’t your bag, Designed by Kate has a few designs featuring repurposed buttons.

 Another handmade jewellery company based in the Birmingham area, however Atypical Thing, which is located in The Spectacle Works in Birmingham’s Jewellery Quarter, creates jewellery with a difference.
 Atypical Thing creates minimalist jewellery designs using recycled gold and silver, so not only are you helping to support local, women-led businesses, you are also doing good for the planet.
 Win-win.

-We’re all in need of a treat, especially when in a pandemic, so why not try some brilliant bakers from an independent, woman-owned bakery?
+We’re all in need of a treat, so why not try some brilliant bakes from an independent, woman-owned bakery?
 The Redditch Cakery menu features seasonal bakes as well as whole sponge cakes, cupcakes, cake pops, brownies, tarts and even Portuguese custard tarts.
-The small business also offers larger cakes for special occasions.
+The small business in Redditch also offers larger cakes for special occasions.

 Owned by Chloe Frances and Natalie Fortain, this Walsall hair salon is one of the women-led businesses chosen by you that is run by two women.
 Frances and Fortain is a haven for those lockdown tresses that may have seen better days.
 The salon mainly specialises in balayage but also offer great cuts and blow dries that will have you wanting to show off your brand new do.